milica-tomic/hallucination_detection/README.md

 This low accuracy is expected and consistent with the literature.
 The original Word2Vec paper reports ~70% accuracy, but was trained on 100 billion tokens, approximately 25,000x more data than Text8 (~4M tokens).

+One of the ideas that would lead to better results is using Top-5 metrics instead of Top-1, as well as increasing the number of epochs.

 ### 3. SGI Hallucination Detection